Hobart R. Gay: World War II

 Gay was awarded the Silver Star in December 1942 for gallantry in action on November 8, 1942, in Casablanca.
 He was chief of staff of the I Armored Corps, commanded by General George S. Patton, in North Africa at the time.
 Gay would continue to serve as Patton's chief of staff until Patton's death in December 1945.

 Gay was promoted to brigadier general (AUS) on June 24, 1943.
 In the Sicily campaign he was assigned to the U.S. Seventh Army, under Patton, as chief of staff.
 He became deputy chief of staff of the U.S. Third Army, again under Patton, in February 1944 and replaced Hugh Joseph Gaffey as chief of staff in December.
 In this capacity, Gay was a key member of Patton's command staff during the Third Army's drive into Germany following the Normandy landings.
 In November 1944 he was awarded the Distinguished Service Cross (DSC), the citation for which reads:

 He was promoted to major general (AUS) on March 20, 1945, shortly before the end of World War II in Europe.

 When Patton took command of the U.S. Fifteenth Army in October 1945, Gay was again his chief of staff.
 He and Patton went pheasant hunting on December 9, 1945.
 Patton and Gay were seated in the back seat of the staff car, en route to the hunting lodge.
 There was a traffic accident, during which Patton sustained spinal injuries which later cost him his life.
 General Gay was uninjured.

-Post-World War II

 After Patton's death, Gay assumed command of the Fifteenth Army in January 1946 for a period of one month.
 He then became commander of the U.S. 1st Armored Division until its return to the United States later in 1946.
 He then assumed command of the Second Constabulary Brigade.
 He served in Europe until 1947, when he returned to the United States.
 Gay then commanded the Military District of Washington until September 1949.